Applying to the Program

 If accepted, can I defer?

-No. You must attend in the semester for which you applied or re-apply in the next admissions cycle as part of a competitive pool.
+No. You must attend in the semester for which you applied or re-apply in the next admissions cycle.

 Can I get a critique of my submitted materials?

-No. We’d like to give more feedback but the time requirements of running the program do not allow us to do this.
+No. We’d like to give more feedback but constraints on faculty time do not permit it.